J-P-Q/PD_LineFollower/README.md

 # PD_LineFollowerRobot
-A line follower robot with a PID controller.
+A line follower robot with a PD controller.
 It uses the PIC16F877a coded in baremetal c, TB6612FNG motor driver, and 3 TCRT5000 IR sensors.

 # Hardware
 - PIC16F877a